drorlifshitz-12016/new-MM-Auto-template/README.md

 but the idea behind this is that the user (you) still would have the full FTC RR experience but with no of the buffer of making adjustments for road runner and for a undisturbed tuning process

+and credit to J5155 from team #12087 for doing most of the work

 ENJOY !!